dorgonman/HorizonDialogueDemo/README.md

 * [BugFix] potentially uninitialized local pointer variable 'pOutActor' used

-* AB#1958 [New][Event] Implement EventName for all DialogueEventParameter Implementation
+* [New][Event] Implement EventName for all DialogueEventParameter Implementation

 * [Refactor] Don't Add to DialogueEventImag if WidgetName is none when CreateDialogueTalkerNameAndMsgWithImage

-* AB#1920 [New] Use FHorizonDialogueEventImageParameters for TalkWithImage and TalkWithImageSequence
+* [New] Use FHorizonDialogueEventImageParameters for TalkWithImage and TalkWithImageSequence

-* AB#1932 [BugFix] Crash if we promote input pin to variable for Custom SGraphNodePin
+* [BugFix] Crash if we promote input pin to variable for Custom SGraphNodePin

 * [Performance] Implement DECLARE_HORIZONDIALOGUE_QUICK_SCOPE_CYCLE_COUNTER for performance measure

+* [Submodule] Source\HorizonUI

+* [BugFix] Hotfix Explicit PCH compile error

+* [Optimization] Add PrivatePCHHeaderFile to .Build.cs to optimizae build speed

+* [Refactor][DialogueQueue] Use DialogueScene to check if we need dequeue instead of SceneManager

+* [New][HorizonDialogueQueueComponent] Use Default SceneManager

+* [New][HorizonDialogueFunctionLibrary] Implement GetDialogueQueue

+* [New] Implement HorizonDialogueQueueComponent with DialogueContext Support

   Update [HorizonUI](https://github.com/dorgonman/HorizonUIPluginDemo) to 4.27.0